SDL-Hercules-390/hyperion/readme/README.ADDING.md

 * [`tests/Makefile.am`](https://github.com/SDL-Hercules-390/hyperion/blob/master/tests/Makefile.am)

-If you are adding a new `.html` documentation **webpage** to the `html` subdirectory, then you need to add yur new file to _that_ subdirectory's `Makefile.am` file:
+If you are adding a new `.html` documentation **webpage** to the `html` subdirectory, then you need to add your new file to _that_ subdirectory's `Makefile.am` file:

 * [`html/Makefile.am`](https://github.com/SDL-Hercules-390/hyperion/blob/master/html/Makefile.am)